-My feet haven’t touched the ground this August, I’ve been wonderfully busy with work, two hen do’s and a wet weekend in Southport.
-I’ve had some lovely jobs photographing Fiz from Corrie, eight-month-old triplets, a donkey and a child genius [not at the same time (now that would be interesting!)]
+My feet haven’t touched the ground this August.
+I’ve been wonderfully busy with work, two hen dos and a wet weekend in Southport.
+There were some lovely jobs, photographing Fiz from Corrie, eight-month-old triplets, a donkey and a child genius [not at the same time (now that would be interesting!)]

 Back in February, Tally and I met the talented Thelma Madine for Woman magazine.
-Thelma was in the middle of filming her new series ‘My Big Fat Gypsy Challenge’, and as soon as we arrived we were surrounded by girls wanting makeup tips, and a film crew running around filming arguments.
+Thelma was in the middle of filming her new series ‘My Big Fat Gypsy Challenge.’
+As soon as we arrived we were surrounded by girls wanting makeup tips and a film crew running around filming arguments.
 We had a great time.

 Another very inspiring story for Woman magazine.
 Sue donated one of her kidneys to a stranger.
 I don’t think you can get much more altruistic than that.
 What an amazing thing to do.